Where To Buy Moving Boxes (And Get Them For Free)

 By visiting a U-Haul location, you can find boxes for shipping and for moving your belongings.
 They sell moving box kits designed for you with a number of boxes depending on how many rooms you are packing.
-These kits range from the Apartment Kit at $92.50 to the 4+ Bedroom Moving Kit at $556.25 and include a variety of sizes and styles.
-U-Haul also sells individual boxes from as low as $0.98 and stocks specialty boxes for clothing, kitchen items, and electronics.
+These kits range from the Apartment Kit, to the 4+ Bedroom Moving Kit and include a variety of sizes and styles.
+U-Haul also sells individual boxes and stocks specialty boxes for clothing, kitchen items, and electronics.

 UPS is known for helping people ship items all over the world and they carry moving and packing supplies at their stores.
 They carry multiple sizes of cardboard boxes and make custom boxes if you need protection for a unique item but are definitely not the most cost effective option.
 You can also hire UPS to pack your items and send them to your new location, including large items such as pool tables and motorcycles!
 Prices vary depending on the store so stop into your local UPS Store to ask advice on what types of boxes you need and get a quote.

 Staples has a huge selection of cardboard boxes to pack all your belongings, not only your office supplies.
 They have bundles of packing boxes ranging from 5 to 60 boxes per bundle.
 They include multi-depth boxes and double wall corrugated boxes for your heavy items.
 There are fewer options for individual boxes unless you are buying a large size box, but by bundling, you can get a great price for moving boxes.